 Snow Removal, City Code 60.10.10, Notwithstanding all other parking restrictions in this Traffic Code, it is unlawful to park any vehicle, except to avoid an accident or in obedience to the signal of a police officer or a traffic control device, upon any of the streets of the City during the time of any snowfall and within 24 hours following the end of any snowfall.
 This applies to all Windsor Heights streets.
 Vehicles must be removed from the street until the snow is cleared from curb to curb.
 If a vehicle is not removed from the street it may be ticketed.
 The cost of a snow ordinance ticket is $25.
 The City of Windsor Heights will post alerts on this website or you can call 515-279-3662 during business hours to find out if the ban has been put into effect.
 You can also follow us on Twitter or like us on Facebook for emergency parking ban notifications.
 It is best to plan ahead and assume that if more than one inch of snow has been forecast, it is necessary that your street be plowed and vehicles must be parked elsewhere.

-Residents are required by ordinance to clear sidewalks (including crosswalks) within 48 hours after the end of a snowfall.
+Residents are required by ordinance to clear sidewalks (including pedestrian ramps) within 48 hours after the end of a snowfall.
 Please shovel or blow the snow into your yard, not in the street.
 If your sidewalk is icy, please apply salt to melt the ice.
 It is best to remove the snow as early as possible to prevent the buildup of ice or packing of the snow.

 Property owners that do not remove the snow accumulations from their sidewalk will be notified with a door hanger stating that if the snow is not removed within 24 hours of delivery of the notice, the owner may be subject to a citation and the City may choose to perform the work and assess the costs against the property.